 Recent diesel market reports that the US currently has a 25-day supply of diesel fuel (the lowest level since 2008) have caused alarms for many people who work in the industry.
 But it may not be as bad as the media is making it seem.
 Consider the table below:

-As much as 15 million barrels of crude oil will be sold between now and December; coming directly from the U.S. Strategic petroleum Reserve.
-Director of the National Economic Council Brian Deese described the levels in reserves as “unacceptably low.”
+As much as 15 million barrels of crude oil will be sold between now and December; coming directly from the U.S. Strategic Petroleum Reserve.
+Director of the National Economic Council Brian Deese described the reserve levels as “unacceptably low.”

 From a cost perspective, it looks like the price of diesel fuel will continue to slowly rise going into the winter.
-A relatively common trend given the current geopolitical environment paired with energy markets trends and patterns.
+This is a relatively common trend given the current geopolitical environment paired with

 Nationally the diesel prices are over $5/gallon on average.
-But in some regions like in the south east, prices are between $3.20-$3.58 per gallon.
+But in some regions like the southeast, prices are between $3.20-$3.58 per gallon.